Crowd Sale Creator FAQ

 First you need to create a game in our system.

-Once you have a game, click on the Crowd Sale button to begin.
+Once you have a game that is ready, click on the Crowd Sale button to begin.
 It looks like this.

 How many crowd sales can I do for my game?
 If the first one doesn't go well, can I do another one later?